 Mental Health Specialist Job Description

 Mental health specialists are employed in a variety of settings, including rehabilitation centers, hospitals, clinics, correctional facilities, nursing homes and with the U.S. Army.
 Mental health specialists work under the supervision of a licensed mental health professional, such as a psychiatrist, psychologist, social worker or psychiatric nurse, and assist in providing mental health care to patients.
-The U.S. Bureau of Labor Statistics (BLS) projects employment of mental health counselors to increase by 29% from 2012 to 2022.
-The median annual salary for these specialists is $40,580 as of May 2013, according to the BLS (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) projects employment of mental health counselors to increase by 22% from 2018 to 2028.
+The median annual salary for these specialists was $44,840 as of May 2018, according to the BLS.

 Mental Health Specialist Job Duties